davidcalikes/portfolio-project-one/README.md

     * The site will provide users with links to venue locations and the option to add show dates to google calender

-    * The Site will provide exclusive media content to all users such as Embedded audio files, youtube videos and photo gallery.
+    * The site will provide exclusive media content to all users such as Embedded audio files, youtube videos and photo gallery.

     * The content of the site will be inoffensive and accesible to all.